-At the end of their program, Accelerated Full Time MBA students visit a country and city that highlights current trends in entrepreneurship and that offers opportunities for community service, one of the hallmarks of this program.
-Students have visited cities in South America and Europe.
+At the end of the program, students visit a country/city that highlights the latest trends in entrepreneurship and that offers opportunities for community service, both hallmarks of this program.
+In the past, students have visited cities in South America and Europe.

 - Visits to three start-ups taught our students how to start a business in Colombia, about different revenue models, and how a startup can pivot to adjust to their target markets (Torre, PayU, and Rappi).

 - We visited HubBogota and learned how a Colombian incubator/accelerator brings in startups and nurtures them through co-working space, expertise, grants, and other resources.
 This is an essential ingredient for the success of these startups in Colombia.

 - Students spent an afternoon at Proyecto de Vida, a community after school program, in the barrios of Bogota.
 We taught the older students geography and English, they did art projects and dancing with the younger students, and played soccer.
 This was our traditional community engagement project that we do when we go to South America.